johnstonskj/shlog/README.md

 - `level` -- the log level as an integer.
 - `level_names` -- an array of level names, indexed by level.
 - `message` -- a single string with all the arguments to `log`.

+### Formatter `default`

+As seen in the example above, the log message format contains the following components:

+1. Current date-time in ISO-8601 format, and with timezone adjusted to UTC in a muted color.
+2. The scope stack (optional) with scope names separated by ">>" values.
+3. The log level name within "[" and "]", colored according to level.
+4. The log message, also colored according to level.

 ### Formatter: `friendly`
 The alternative formatter `friendly` outputs more verbose log entries, which are nice if the log level is set to just